Table of Contents

 - You do not need to worry about ending up getting your cuticles painted.

-- It is a bliss for lazy girls who find it extremely irritating to paint their nails and then fix the mistakes for each of them one by one.
+- It is bliss for lazy girls who find it highly irritating to paint their nails and then fix the mistakes for each of them individually.

 - Works as a cool trick for girls with short, stubby nails.